Information processing in biological molecular machines: Work and information processing in a model system

-The forward external transition probability, related to stationary concentration [P$_i$], is determined by the mean time of external transition $\tau_{\rm ext}$, and equals $(p_i^{\rm eq}\tau_{\rm ext})^{-1}$ per random walking step, $p_i^{\rm eq}$ denoting the equilibrium occupation probability of the initial input or output node ($i=1,2$, respectively).
+For simplicity, a single input gate is assumed.
+A single output gate chosen for the simulations is created by the pair of transition states $(2''a, 2'd)$.
+The four pairs of transition states $(2''a, 2'a)$, $(2''b, 2'b)$, $(2''c, 2'c)$ and $(2''d, 2'd)$ lying tendentiously one after another, create alternative fourfold output gate.
+The external transition probability competes with the probability of possible internal transitions and, for the forward transition, equals $(p_i^{\rm eq}\tau_{\rm ext})^{-1}$ per random walk step, $p_i^{\rm eq}$ denoting the equilibrium occupation probability of the initial input or output node ($i=1,2$, respectively).
 The corresponding backward external transition probability is modified by detailed balance breaking factors $\exp (-\beta A_i)$.
-The assumed mean time of forward external transition $\tau_{\rm ext}=20$ was one order of the magnitude shorter than the mean time of internal transition $\tau_{\rm int}=204$, so that the whole process is controlled by the internal dynamics of the system.
-The opposite situation, when the process is controlled by the external spatial diffusion of the involved molecules, is not considered in the present paper.
+For the mean time of forward external transitions we assume $\tau_{\rm ext}=20$ random walk steps, one order of the magnitude shorter than for the mean time of internal transitions $\tau_{\rm int}$, which means that the whole process is controlled by the internal dynamics of the system.
+The identification of the time unit with the computer step (CPU clock rate) still requires the determination of the probabilities of stay, different in network and gate nodes \cite{Chel17}.